calgaryml/calgaryml.github.io/_posts/2025-05-16-distillation-and-fairness.md

 ---

 ## TL;DR
-Knowledge Distillation (KD) is a technique used to compress large AI models into smaller, more efficient versions.
+Knowledge Distillation (or distillation) is a technique used to compress large AI models into smaller, more efficient versions.
 For example, DeepSeek R1 with 671 billion parameters <d-cite key="DeepSeek2024v3"></d-cite>, was distilled into smaller, more manageable versions that are easier to deploy in real-world applications.

 While distillation often succeeds in maintaining overall accuracy, our recently accepted Transactions in Machine Learning Research (TMLR) paper, "[What's Left After Distillation?
 How Knowledge Transfer Impacts Fairness and Bias](https://openreview.net/forum?id=xBbj46Y2fN)" <d-cite key="Mohammadshahi2025distillation"></d-cite> explores how the distillation process affects model decisions, particularly in terms of fairness and bias.
 We found that:
 * The distillation temperature significantly influences the biases of the student model relative to the teacher model, and a smaller student model trained from scratch.
-* Higher distillation temperatures generally lead distilled models that make more fair decisions, to improved group fairness and individual fairness.
+* Higher distillation temperatures generally lead distilled models that make more fair decisions, i.e. improved group fairness and individual fairness metrics.
-* Surprisingly, distilled models can sometimes be fairer than their larger teacher counterparts!
+* Surprisingly, distilled models trained at high temperatures rarely used in practice can be fairer than their larger teacher counterparts.
-* This research highlights the need to consider fairness implications when using KD, especially in sensitive applications like hiring or loan approvals.
+* This research highlights the need to consider fairness implications when using distillation, especially in sensitive applications like hiring or loan approvals.

 ## Introduction: Knowledge Distillation